What if I Was Involved in an Accident While Driving for Uber or Lyft?

 • When the driver’s app is on, and they are waiting for a ride request, an Uber or Lyft third-party liability policy is in place with a typical coverage of $50,000 per person for bodily injury, $100,000 per accident for bodily injury, and $25,000 for property damage.

-• When the driver is en route to pick up a passenger or is transporting a passenger, the Uber or Lyft policy is in place with coverage of up to $1 million.
+• When the rideshare driver is en route to pick up a passenger or is transporting a passenger, the Uber or Lyft policy is in place with coverage of up to $1 million.
 Additionally, both companies will provide collision and comprehensive coverage for drivers who maintain collision and comprehensive coverage in their own insurance policies, however, exceptions may apply.

 The Problem Uber and Lyft Drivers Often Face After an Accident

-By simply reading the information provided above, it would appear that Uber and Lyft drivers have two insurance policies that will cover the expenses incurred to others due to an accident caused by the rideshare driver’s negligence.
-However, it often isn’t that simple.
+By simply reading the information provided above, it would appear that Uber and Lyft drivers have two insurance policies that will cover the expenses incurred by others due to an accident caused by the rideshare driver's negligence.
+However, it often isn't that simple.

 However, if the accident resulted from the Uber or Lyft driver during “business use” (picking up and transporting paying passengers), their insurance company will likely deny coverage.
 This denial may even to personal injury protection policies carried by Minnesota drivers under the state's no-fault insurance requirements.

-Additionally, unless the driver has personal comprehensive and collision coverage, neither a Lyft or Uber third-party policy covers injuries and vehicle damage sustained during an accident when the driver’s app was on and was waiting for a ride request.
+Additionally, unless the driver has personal comprehensive and collision coverage, neither a Lyft nor Uber third-party policy covers injuries and vehicle damage sustained during an accident when the driver's app was on and was waiting for a ride request.

 American Family Insurance explains that rideshare drivers also miss out on some benefits afforded to drivers through a personal auto policy.
 While using their vehicle for rideshare purposes, they may not be able to utilize roadside assistance and safe driver discounts.